constellation-daq/constellation/python/constellation/satellites/redpitaya/README.md

 # SPDX-FileCopyrightText: 2024 DESY and the Constellation authors
 # SPDX-License-Identifier: CC-BY-4.0 OR EUPL1.2

-title: "Red Pitaya Satellites"
+title: "Constellation on Red Pitaya"
 description: "Several satellites running on Red Pitaya systems"
 ---

+## Red Pitaya Constellation Installation
+This how-to guide will walk through how to install a new satellite on a Red Pitaya SBC.

 ### Background

-In order to run the constellation framework on a RedPitaya we need `python 3.11` or higher.
-At the time of writing most RedPitaya boards only have `python 3.10` installed and, due to the 32-bit CPU, options like [Anaconda](https://www.anaconda.com/) or [Miniforge](https://github.com/conda-forge/miniforge) are limited.
+In order to run the constellation framework on a Red Pitaya we need `python 3.11` or higher.
+At the time of writing most Red Pitaya boards only have `python 3.10` installed and, due to the 32-bit CPU, options like [Anaconda](https://www.anaconda.com/) or [Miniforge](https://github.com/conda-forge/miniforge) are limited.
 A possible solution is to use [pyenv](https://github.com/pyenv/pyenv) which similarly lets you install and build any python version to use on a per-project basis.

 ### Install potential dependencies for `pyenv`